Employer-Specific Benefit Guide

 Can I contribute to both a 403(b) and a 457(b) at HealthPartners in 2026?

 Yes.
-If you work on the non-profit side of the HealthPartners system and are eligible, you may contribute up to $27,500 to your 403(b) and an additional $27,500 to your 457(b) in 2026.
-This allows you to double your annual tax-deferred retirement savings.
+If you work on the non-profit side of the HealthPartners system and are eligible, you may contribute up to $24,500 to your 403(b) and an additional $24,500 to your 457(b) in 2026.
+This allows you to double your annual tax-deferred retirement savings to $49,000 under age 50.
 However, non-profit 457(b) plans are subject to the credit risk of HealthPartners and must be coordinated with overall portfolio risk.

 What are the main differences in distribution rules between a 403(b) and a 457(b) plan?

 A major advantage of a 457(b) plan is that distributions are not subject to the 10% IRS early withdrawal penalty when you separate from service, regardless of your age.
 Conversely, 403(b) distributions before age 59 and a half typically trigger a 10% penalty, unless a specific exception (such as the rule of 55) applies.
-This makes 457(b) plans highly valuable for early retirement transition planning.
+This makes 457(b) plans potentially valuable for early retirement transition planning, though the unfunded nature of non-profit 457(b) plans introduces credit risk that should be evaluated.

 Are deferred compensation and 457(b) plans safe if the organization faces financial trouble?